Add as a Google preferred source

 When you find a broken external link on your website, there are several options:

-- If the link is no longer important, remove it from the page.
+• If the link is no longer important, remove it from the page.
 This is the fastest fix and avoids sending people to an error page.
-You may tweak the surrounding sentence so it still reads well without the reference.

-- If the information is still useful, try to find a replacement on another trusted site.
-Search for updated studies or similar guides on the same topic.
-Then swap in the new URL while keeping the exact anchor text if it still fits.
+• If the information is still useful, try to find a replacement on another trusted site.

-- If the content moved within the same site, update the link to the new URL.
-Many blogs change structure over time, and a quick search on that domain can reveal the right page.
+• If the content moved within the same site, update the link to the new URL by adding a successful redirect.

-- If no replacement exists and the source was important, look for an archived version of the page you can link to, and preserve the reference trail for your content.
+• If no replacement exists and the source was important, look for an archived version of the page you can link to.

 Manually tracking external links doesn’t scale.
 The right tools help you monitor backlinks, audit outbound links, and catch problems before they affect rankings.

 For most solo creators, Google Search Console plus one paid backlink tool is enough.
-Larger teams may use multiple tools for analysis, outreach, and technical audits.
+Larger teams may use multiple tools for analysis, outreach, and link audit.

 Contentpen is an end‑to‑end AI blog creation platform.
 It helps marketing teams, agencies, and solo creators produce high‑quality, long‑form content with minimal effort.